Entertainment

 • Published in books from The New York Times Books and St. Martin’s Press.

-• Contributing photographer for Getty Images and WireImage archives.
+• Contributing photographer for Getty Images and Contour Images.

 • Widely recognized for blending journalism with cultural preservation.